myself-ankit18/myself-ankit18/README.md

 # Hey There !
 My name is Ankit Kumar Dam

 ## About Me
-I'm currently a first-year Computer Science Engineering student with a passion for frontend development and a keen interest in becoming a Full Stack Developer.
+I'm currently a second-year Computer Science Engineering student with a passion for frontend development and a keen interest in becoming a Full Stack Developer.
 My journey in the field of technology has just begun, and I'm excited to learn and grow in this dynamic industry.

 ## Skills
 Frontend Development: Proficient in HTML and CSS, with a focus on building responsive and visually appealing web interfaces.
 Currently expanding my skill set by diving into JavaScript to add interactivity and functionality to web applications.